 about the project.

 Serrano initially photographed homeless individuals in New York almost 25 years ago in 1990 for a series of powerful studio-style portraits titled Nomads.
-In Residents of New York, he removes his signature studio elements, focusing instead on personal connectivity and interaction directly on the streets of New York City, where the homeless live.
+In Residents of New York, he removed his signature studio elements, focusing instead on personal connectivity and interaction directly on the streets of New York City, where the homeless live.
 These portraits give a dignified face to a group of people often ignored and marginalized in society.
 The men and women who are often invisible on the streets now demand a second look.
-This experience will be a compelling revelation to those familiar and new to the work of Serrano.
+This experience proved to be a compelling revelation to those familiar and new to the work of Serrano.

 Lead support for this project was provided by the Rockefeller Brothers Fund.
 The project was supported in part with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
 Major support was provided by the Lambent Foundation and the Pierre and Tana Matisse Foundation.
 Additional support was kindly provided by Peggy and John Bader and by Francesca Lavazza.
 The project was made possible by the generous assistance of CBS Outdoor, the NYC Department of Transportation, Van Wagner, Duggal, and The Moderns.